Montoneros: Camilism

-The arrival of Onganía to power in Argentina through the 1966 coup d'état resulted in the group openly embracing the concepts of revolutionary struggle, not only because of the new government's neoliberal economic policies, but also because of suppression of the spheres of political and cultural participation, such as universities and political parties.
-Michael Goebel argues that government's actions made academics friendly to Perón, which was a side effect of the mass exodus of intellectuals caused by university purges.
-The academic staff was replaced by professors and priests from Catholic universities, who were now friendly towards Perón.
+Juan Carlos Onganía's assumption of power in Argentina, through a coup d'etat in 1966, resulted in Montoneros openly embracing the concept of revolutionary struggle—not only because of the new government's "neoliberal" economic policies, but also because of suppression of political and cultural participation, such as universities and political parties.
+Historian Michael Goebel argues that the government's actions made academics friendly to Perón, which was a side effect of the mass exodus of intellectuals caused by university purges.
+Academic staff was replaced by professors and priests from Catholic universities, who were now friendly toward Perón.
 In 1967, Camilo Torres Commando was formed, which became the armed precursor of the Montoneros.
-Donald C. Hodges notes that the ideology of Camilo Torres Commando was identical to that of Montoneros, representing "a fusion of Camilist, Guevarist, and Cookist themes combined with the cult of Evita Peron".
-In 1970, the Commando officially became the Montoneros, named after "montoneras", irregular popular troops that followed the federal caudillos of the Argentine interior in the 19th century.
-The ideology behind armed struggle was influenced by Foquismo of Che Guevara, together with the theory of urban guerrilla warfare written by Peronist Abraham Guillén and Marxist-Leninist Tupamaros.
+Philosopher Donald C. Hodges notes that the ideology of Camilo Torres Commando was identical to that of Montoneros, representing "a fusion of Camilist, Guevarist, and Cookist themes combined with the cult of Evita Perón".
+In 1970, the Commando officially became the Montoneros, named after Montoneras, irregular popular troops who followed the federal caudillos (personalist leaders wielding political power) in the Argentine interior during the 19th century.
+The Montoneros' ideology of armed struggle was influenced by the Foquismo doctrine of Che Guevara, together with the theory of urban guerrilla warfare written by the Peronist Abraham Guillén and the Marxist-Leninist group Tupamaros.